brandonros/neurallenge_cl/README.md

 ## How it works

+Like Shallenge, but with a neural network in the middle:

-1. **Epoch string (`epoch0`) → SHA-256 → deterministic int8 weights (~148KB)**
+1. **Epoch string → SHA-256 → ~148KB of neural network weights**
-   Everyone mines the same neural network for a fair leaderboard.
+   Everyone mines the same network for a fair leaderboard.

-2. **Random 64-byte nonce → 32 Q16 floats → forward pass → 32 Q16 outputs**
+2. **Random nonce → neural network → 32 output values**
-   MLP with ReLU: 32→256→256→256→32.
-All math snapped to Q16 grid for CPU/GPU determinism.
+   The network has 4 layers (32→256→256→256→32) of FP32 multiply-adds.

 3. **Output → SipHash-2-4 → 32-byte digest → count leading zero bits**
    More zeros = better proof.
-Proof format: `username/nonce`.
+Format: `username/nonce`.

 ## vs Shallenge